SolidLabResearch/Bashlib/tools/css/README.md

 All available commands are exposed as functions from this lib.

 ```
-include { createAuthenticatedSession, createPods, ... } from '/install/location'
+include { createAuthenticatedSessionInfoCSSv2, createPods, ... } from '/install/location'
 ```

 currently available functions:
 - createPods (Create new pod on the given CSS server)
-- createAuthenticatedSession (Create an authenticated session from a given configuration)
+- createAuthenticatedSessionInfoCSSv2 (Create an authenticated session from a given configuration)

+- generateCSSv4Token
+- createAuthenticatedSessionInfoCSSv4